SKYWALK SELFIE SPOTS

 - Admission: Free and Open to the Public

-Operation Downtown and the Greater Des Moines Partnership collaborated with local artists Jordan Brooks and Laura Palmer to create selfie spots in the Downtown Des Moines (DSM) skywalks.
+Operation Downtown and the Greater Des Moines Partnership collaborated with local artists Jordan Brooks, Laura Palmer and Chris Sullivan to create selfie spots in the Downtown Des Moines (DSM) skywalks.
 Brooks’ piece, “I Heart DSM,” is located at the Fourth Street and Grand Avenue garage entrance, in partnership with the City of Des Moines.
 Palmer’s piece is a celebration of sports and Downtown DSM that includes renderings of iconic locations such as the Iowa State Capitol dome and The Travelers umbrella.
 It is located at 500 Grand Avenue in the ARAG Building in partnership with Lawmark Capital.
 The art pieces provide perfect selfie backdrops for residents, workers and visitors to Downtown DSM as they use the skywalk system for major events such as March Madness and to explore Downtown DSM for work or fun.

 Brooks is a creator and educator.
 His primary mediums are performance art, pen and ink, and painting both digitally and traditionally.
 Guided by the affirmation, “See yourself, know yourself, be yourself,” Brooks’ creative practice seeks to understand self in relation to the social and physical world.
 Brooks created KNWSLF (Know Self) to bring his passion for creativity, community and culture together.
 KNWSLF stands for KNowledge, Wisdom, Self Love, and Fellowship.
 Through all forms of creativity, he explores these four concepts in hopes to better know self.